Blue Cat Audio - Software Made by Musicians for Musicians

 Step 07 - You can now assign it to any other parameter, or copy-paste it to any other track if you wish

-You have learnt how to use the envelope recording functionality of the Peak Meter Pro plugin (DPMP) in Cakewalk Sonar: you are now able to record the peak or RMS envelope as automation curves.
+You have learnt how to use the envelope recording functionality of the DP Meter Pro plugin (DPMP) in Cakewalk Sonar: you are now able to record the peak or RMS envelope as automation curves.
 These curves can be useful to monitor the audio signal or to be assigned to other parameters of other effects.

 Any questions, comments?
 You want to submit your own tutorial to win a free license?
 Please post on our Forum!